shreydan/Python/README.md

-# Python
+# Python Scripts

-All programs are written in Python 2.7
+All programs are written in Python 3.5

 ## to install modules run: